goombalab/goombalab.github.io/_posts/2025-07-06-hnet-future.md

 > H-Nets, or some improvement to them, will **warp the scaling laws**.
 {: .block-tip }

-## Scaling Laws are Horribly, Horribly Broken
+## Scaling Laws are Completely Broken (Because of Tokens)

-Now I'm going to [change tack] away from the H-Net specifically, and talk about byte-level models more generally, and about scaling laws.
+Now I'm going to change topic away from the H-Net specifically, and talk about byte-level models more generally, and about scaling laws.

 Even if you don't care about architectures, you should care about scaling laws.